frontstack/frontstack/README.md

 ### Virtualized

-You can use FrontStack in other OS easily using VirtualBox and Vagrant
+You can eaisly run FrontStack in any OS using VirtualBox and Vagrant

 1. Download [Virtualbox](https://www.virtualbox.org/wiki/Downloads) for your OS (64 bits)